Asymptotic Geometry of Four-Dimensional Steady Solitons: Introduction

-In \cref{sec:Structure-of-level-sets} we analyze the geometry of the far-out level sets $\Sigma_s$ via dimension reduction on $M$.
+In Section \ref{sec:Structure-of-level-sets} we analyze the geometry of the far-out level sets $\Sigma_s$ via dimension reduction on $M$.
 Using an argument in the spirit of \cite{BDS21}, we show that for $s\ll 0$ each $\Sigma_s$ admits a neck-cap decomposition.
-By studying the ``tips'' (critical points of the scalar curvature on $\Sigma_s$ satisfying a suitable eigenvalue condition), we prove that each far-out level set has exactly two tips.
-This leads to a strong restriction on the set where the function $G$ is nonzero: it consists of at most two points on $\Sigma_{s_0}$.
-Since Lai's $4$D \emph{flying wings} satisfy our standing assumptions, all of our intermediate structural conclusions apply to them as well.
+We then prove that each far-out level set has exactly two tips.
+This implies that the set where the function $G$ is nonzero consists of at most two points on $\Sigma_{s_0}$.
+Since Lai's $4$D steady solitons satisfy our standing assumptions, all of our intermediate results apply to them as well.

-In \cref{sec:Stability-of-e-2-centers} we prove a stability statement for points near which the manifold is close to $\sph^2\times\R^2$: closeness persists when flowing backward along the vector field $-\nabla f$.
+In Section \ref{sec:Stability-of-e-2-centers} we prove a stability statement for points near which the manifold is close to $\sph^2\times\R^2$: closeness persists when flowing backward along the vector field $-\nabla f$.
 As an application, we identify two distinguished points $x_+,x_-\in\Sigma_{s_0}$ and the corresponding ``edge'' integral curves.
-We show that along these edges the geometry is modeled by $\Bry^3\times\R$, whereas away from the edges it is modeled by $\sph^2\times\R^2$, thus isolating the geometric features expected in the flying-wings and providing evidence towards Conjecture~\ref{conj:Haslhofer-steady}.
+We show that along these edges the geometry is modeled by $\Bry^3\times\R$, whereas away from the edges it is modeled by $\sph^2\times\R^2$.

-A key difficulty in proving Theorem~\ref{Full-linear-bound} is that there is no direct maximum-principle route to the desired estimate.
-Indeed, the scalar curvature satisfies the drift equation $\Delta_f R=-2|\Ric|^2\le 0$, which by itself does not yield quantitative decay.
+A difficulty in proving Theorem~\ref{Full-linear-bound} is that there is no direct maximum-principle route to the desired estimate.
 Moreover, Lai's proof of quadratic decay of scalar curvature on collapsed $3$D wings \cite[Theorem~3.20]{Lai25} relies on tools that are intrinsically three-dimensional and do not directly extend to our four-dimensional noncollapsed setting; our approach is therefore different.
-In \cref{sec:Scalar-curvature-along-integral-curves} we first obtain quantitative control of $R$ along backward flow lines starting at points where the manifold is close to $\sph^2\times\R^2$.
-Combined with the stability result, this yields that if $(M,g)$ is sufficiently close to $\sph^2\times\R^2$ at $x$, then
+In Section \ref{sec:Scalar-curvature-along-integral-curves} we show that if $(M,g)$ is sufficiently close to $\sph^2\times\R^2$ at $x$, then

 where $C$ is a uniform positive constant.
-We then globalize this bound in \cref{sec:proof-of-the-main-result} using distance distortion and a contradiction argument, obtaining the linear decay estimate away from the edges.
+We then globalize this bound in Section \ref{sec:proof-of-the-main-result} using distance distortion and a contradiction argument, obtaining the linear decay estimate away from the edges.
 The same argument also yields the stronger decay when $\lim_{d(x,o)\to\infty}R(x)=0$.